 How is the U-Report platform different from other social media platforms?

 U-Report allows you to join other young people and share your opinions and ideas, but keeps you and your identity safely hidden.
 It also allows you to listen to the opinions of young people outside of your regular social networks.
-U-Report has close to 5 million users worldwide.
+U-Report has over 5 million users worldwide.